ThrunGroup/BanditPAM-python/README.md

 All of the necessary profiles to recreate the figures from the paper are already included in this zip archive.
 Instructions on recreating each plot are below:

+To remake Figure 1(a), run `python make_loss_plots.py`.
+This retrieves the final losses for each algorithm from the corresponding logfiles.
+In the case of FastPAM, however, the losses were manually computed by inputting the different subsets into the ELKI GUI.
+See `make_manual_MNIST_subsets.py` for instructions on how to programatically create the different random subsets of MNIST for use in the ELKI GUI version of FastPAM.

+To remake Figures 1(b) and 1(c), run `python parse_profiles.py`, (un)commenting
+the code for the necessary specific set of experiments in `main()` and changing the filename in the call to `savefig` in `plot_slice_sns()`.
+Figures 2(a), 2(b), and 2(c) are generated in the same way.